w3f/Grants-Program/applications/FIAT-on-off-ramp.md

 transfer (from, to, amount)
 ```

-Transfer of stable-coins between accounts in the parachain will work out-of-the box, once a coin is minted in our parachain.
+Transfer of stable-coins between accounts in the Fiat-chain will work out-of-the box, once a coin is minted.
 Anyone who holds stable-coins in his wallet or contract, may burn the coins and "cash out" FIAT.

 ### B) Bank account REST API
 There will be an off-chain worker using our pallets to connect to open banking APIs.
 The specifications for banking APIs are quite complicated - we do not go into details and use pseudo-code.
 We have already used these APIs in a production environment, so we hope you trust us to implement that for Polkadot as well.
 Here is a pick of standard documents: